Dr Mark’s The Meaning in a Nutshell

 Truman Capote, In Cold Blood (1965) – Novel

-Truman Capote’s true crime novel In Cold blood (1965) represents his attempt to generate a new genre, the ‘nonfiction novel’, which informatively tells the factual story of a historical episode but employs the more engaging literary techniques of a fictional novelist.
-As his subject, Capote chose to closely follow an episode in criminal history as it unfolded, from when the first newspaper report alerted Capote and the rest of the American public to the crime.
+Truman Capote’s true crime novel In Cold Blood (1965) represents his attempt to generate a new genre, the ‘nonfiction novel’, which informatively tells the factual story of a historical episode but employs the more engaging literary techniques of a writer of fiction.
+As his subject, Capote chose to closely follow an episode in criminal history as it unfolded, from the time when the first newspaper report alerted Capote and the rest of the American public to the crime.
 The novel tells the story of the robbery and murder of four members of the Clutter family in rural Kansas by two career-criminals, Dick Hickock and Perry Smith who are subsequently arrested, tried, convicted and executed.

 Meanwhile, Capote seeks to make his audience more engaged with the story by using many of the novelist’s emotive and dramatic techniques to position his readers to be moved by the dramatic episodes in the story and be held in suspense by its intrigues and surprises even though he was writing about events that had happened and were on the public record and he was constrained by his desire to tell the story truthfully without fictional embellishment.

 While doing this, Capote invites his readers to reflect on the causes of violent criminality.
 Is it nature or nurture?
 Capote presents evidence that can be interpreted both ways.
 However, he uses the criminal Perry Smith to suggest that criminals are created by traumatic childhood and other similar later experiences.
 Capote seems to support liberal law reform, such as rehabilitation, and he also seems opposed to capital punishment, again using the character Perry Smith to make that case.